migupl/where-was-the-photo-taken/README.md

 ## Remove a marker from the map

-Any of the markers added to the map can be deleted by double clicking on it and confirming the deletion.
+Any of the markers on the map can be deleted by double clicking on it and confirming the deletion.

 https://github.com/migupl/where-was-the-photo-taken/assets/1670474/eecc83b4-5137-421f-bd50-0bab800fac09